GOP Senator On Donald Trump’s Call For China To Investigate Joe Biden: ‘Completely Inappropriate’

 Though a vast majority of Congressional Republicans have either played defense for or remained silent on President Donald Trump’s Ukraine phone call controversy, a small, but growing number of high-profile GOP politicians have gone against the political grain in recent days.

-According to The Hill, one of those Republicans is Sen. Susan Collins, who said Trump’s recent call for China to investigate former vice president Joe Biden and his family “completely inappropriate.”
+According to The Hill, one of those Republicans is Sen. Susan Collins, who said Trump’s recent call for China to investigate former vice president Joe Biden and his family is “completely inappropriate.”

 Collins told a Maine newspaper on Saturday that she wasn’t okay with the president’s recent actions.